Asian Economic Journal

 ISI Journal Citation Reports © Ranking: 2015: 301/344 (Economics)

 Instructions for Submissions

-1. The first page should contain the article’s title, author's name and affiliation, complete mailing address, and a suggested running head (abbreviated form of the title).
+1. The first page should contain the article’s title, names and affiliations of the authors, complete mailing addresses and a suggested running head (abbreviated form of the title).

-2. The second page should contain a short abstract of approximately 100 words, a list of keywords and Journal of Economic Literature (JEL) codes.
+2. The second page should repeat the title and contain a short abstract of approximately 100 words, a list of keywords, and appropriate Journal of Economic Literature (JEL) classification codes.

-3. Footnotes, references, tables, and figures should be placed on separate pages at the end of the manuscript and properly numbered.
-Figures should be provided in camera-ready format.
+3. Footnotes, references, tables and figures should be placed on separate pages at the end of the manuscript and be properly numbered.

 4. References in the text and in footnotes should follow the author-date format; for example, (Becker, 1964; Mincer, 1974).
 References should be typed according to the following formats: